GrozdaniTanja/Hotel-Website/README.md

 5. **Responsive Design:** The user interface is designed to be responsive, adapting to different screen sizes and devices.

 ## License
-Hotel Grozdani is licensed under the Bootstrap license.
-Please refer to the `LICENSE` file in the project repository for more details.

 Template Name: TheEvent
 Template URL: https://bootstrapmade.com/theevent-conference-event-bootstrap-template/
 License: https://bootstrapmade.com/license/

-## Support and Contact
-For any questions, issues, or support regarding Hotel Grozdani, please reach out to the author, Tanja Grozdani, at [tanjagrozdani@gmail.com].

----

-Thank you for using Hotel Grozdani!
-We hope this project helps streamline your hotel management operations and provides a seamless experience for your guests.